Teocelo

-Teocelo is a city in the Mexican state of Veracruz, located to 20 km from Jalapa-Enríquez on Federal Highway 180.
+Teocelo is a city and municipality in the Mexican state of Veracruz, located 20 km from Jalapa-Enríquez on Federal Highway 180.
 It is bordered by: Ixhuacán, Xico, and Coatepec.
-The coffee of Teocelo is one of the best coffees produced in Mexico.
-Teocelo has a permanent program for recycling urban residues.
+The coffee of Teocelo is among the best coffees produced in Mexico.

 Surrounded by scenic mountainous terrain, the area has been featured in a number of popular American films.
-Scenes from "Romancing the Stone" and "Clear and Present Danger" were filmed nearby at the well-known Cascada de Texolo.
+Scenes from "Romancing The Stone" and "Clear and Present Danger" were filmed nearby at the well-known Cascada de Texolo.

+Demographics

+In 2020, Teocelo recorded population of 16,957 inhabitantes in 26 localities.
+Teocelo, the municipal seat, it's the only one classified as urban, with a population of 10,581 hab.
+Other localities include Monte Blanco (1,675 hab.), Llano Grande (1,341 hab.), Texín (1,107 hab.) and Baxtla (726 hab.).